Which of the following statements about the correlation coefficie... | Study Prep in Pearson+

 B

-A correlation coefficient of means there is a strong negative linear relationship.
+A positive correlation coefficient indicates a strong causal relationship between the variables.

 C